mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 ...
 {% endhighlight %}

 We use the same interface to access the entire database.
-When we don't specify which table interests us then we see all of our options.
+We omit the table name to see all of our options.

 {% highlight Python %}
 >>> db = Data('sqlite:////my.db')  # protocol://database